anonymous-research-01/anonymous.4open.science/README.md

 python real_data_exp_case.py
 ```

-Execute the Python script real_data_exp_all_dataset.py for producing average results in paper:
+Execute the Python script real_data_exp_all_dataset.py for producing average results in paper by entering the following command:

 ```bash